-An amendment to the Code to give approval to the sale and use of food derived from corn line 88017 (MON 88017) in Australia and New Zealand is proposed on the basis of the available scientific evidence for the following reasons:
+An amendment to the Code to give approval to the sale and use of food derived from corn line 88017 (MON 88017) in Australia and New Zealand is agreed on the basis of the available scientific evidence for the following reasons:

-- the safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce insect-resistant and glyphosate-tolerant corn line 88017; - food derived from corn line 88017 is equivalent to food from other commercially available corn varieties in terms of its safety for human consumption and nutritional adequacy; - labelling of certain food fractions derived from corn line 88017 will be required if novel DNA and/or protein is present in the final food; and - a regulation impact assessment process has been undertaken that also fulfils the requirement in New Zealand for an assessment of compliance costs.
-The assessment concluded that the amendment to the Code is of net benefit to both food producers and consumers.
+- the safety assessment did not identify any public health and safety concerns associated with the genetic modification used to produce insect-resistant and glyphosate-tolerant corn line 88017; - food derived from corn line 88017 is equivalent to food from other commercially available corn varieties in terms of its safety for human consumption and nutritional adequacy; - labelling of certain food fractions derived from corn line 88017 will be required if novel DNA and/or protein is present in the final food; - a regulation impact assessment process has been undertaken that also fulfils the requirement in New Zealand for an assessment of compliance costs.
+The assessment concluded that the amendment to the Code is of net benefit to both food producers and consumers; and - the proposed draft amendment to the Code is consistent with the section 10 objectives of the FSANZ Act and the regulatory impact assessment.